Learn More at Bloom

 Build a solid foundation in the basic poses.
 Level 1 classes are appropriate for those who are newer to yoga as well as continuing students who are looking to refine their experience of the core poses.
 Classes emphasize standing poses, basic sun salutations, gentle backbends and twists, and preparation for inversions.
 Classes emphasize developing strength, flexibility, and ease in the body in order to quiet the mind.
 Yoga 101 Workshop or prior yoga experience recommended.

 Flow through your practice as you deepen your understanding of the poses.
-Level 1-2 classes continue to develop the foundational poses while accommodating a broader range of experience levels.
+All Levels classes continue to develop the foundational poses while accommodating a broader range of experience levels.
 Sequencing moves at a slightly faster pace, although pose modifications are always offered.
 Explore sun salutation variations, more vigorous backbends, twists, balance poses, and inversions.
 Prior yoga experience and familiarity with basic poses recommended.

 Deepen your practice and challenge yourself physically and mentally.
 For more advanced practitioners, Level 2 classes work from a base of vigorous sun salutations to explore more challenging variations of poses, including arm balances, deeper twist variations, standing balance poses, inversions, and backbends.
 Breathwork and meditation may also be explored.
 Proficiency with foundational yoga poses, and familiarity with backbends and inversions recommended.